-In April 2025, therefore, Shell began a preliminary analysis on the possible acquisition of BP, although it has not yet presented an official proposal.
-The newspaper The Times published the information, and the Bloomberg News confirmed shortly thereafter, based on sources close to the company.
+In April 2025, Shell began a preliminary analysis regarding the potential acquisition of BP, although it has yet to present an official proposal.
+The newspaper The Times reported the information, and Bloomberg News confirmed it shortly thereafter, based on sources close to the company.
 Consequently, company executives have been discussing this potential transaction as part of restructuring efforts in light of the transformations in the global energy sector.
-For this reason, the analysis team seeks to understand the possible financial, regulatory and environmental impacts, without, however, drawing hasty conclusions.
+For this reason, the analysis team seeks to understand the possible financial, regulatory, and environmental impacts, without drawing hasty conclusions.

-Since March 2025, BP’s shares have fallen more than 12%, according to the London Stock Exchange, reflecting concerns about debt and returns.
-Meanwhile, Shell ended 2024 with a profit of $28 billion, according to a financial report released in February 2025.
-Analysts believe the asset combination could improve efficiency and expand its global presence, although there is no official confirmation yet.
+Since March 2025, BP’s shares have dropped over 12%, according to the London Stock Exchange, reflecting concerns about debt and returns.
+Meanwhile, Shell ended 2024 with a profit of US$ 28 billion, as stated in a financial report released in February 2025.
+Analysts believe that the asset merger could improve efficiency and enhance global presence, although there is still no official confirmation.

-BP ended 2024 with $45 billion in debt, according to its audited balance sheet.
-On the other hand, Shell maintained stable liquidity and cash generation, even with fluctuations in the price of oil.
+BP closed 2024 with US$ 45 billion in debts, according to an audited balance sheet.
+On the other hand, Shell maintained stable liquidity and cash generation, even with fluctuations in oil prices.

 Despite this, the analysis does not indicate, at this time, a concrete acquisition decision.

 The global energy transition and climate goals influence strategic decisions in the sector.
-Since 2022, the demand for investments in renewable sources and commitments to the Paris Agreement has increased.
+Since 2022, there has been an increased demand for investments in renewable sources and commitments to the Paris Agreement.
 In January 2025, the International Energy Agency reiterated the urgency of reducing emissions and expanding sustainable sources.
 BP maintains the “Net Zero 2050” program, announced in 2020, with investments in clean energy.
-Shell, in turn, revised its environmental goals in September 2024, reducing long-term ambitions, which generated criticism from environmental organizations.
-The possible merger between the companies has, to date, no direct relation to climate policies.
-Any integration must consider regulatory obligations and pre-existing ESG commitments.
-Experts point out that the merger could unite complementary forces in energy innovation.
+Shell, for its part, revised its environmental goals in September 2024, lowering long-term ambitions, which drew criticism from environmental groups.
+The potential union between the companies does not currently have a direct relationship with climate policies.
+Any integration should consider existing regulatory obligations and ESG commitments.
+Experts emphasize that the merger could unite complementary strengths in energy innovation.

 -